Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

   </script>

-<p>The aptamer database includes structured aptamers and unstructured aptamers.
-The table below lists the ligands of structured aptamers.
-The colors of the table correspond to the colors of the pie chart above, representing different types of aptamers.
-You can click on the ligand of interest to view the detailed information of the corresponding aptamer.</p>
+<p>The aptamer database encompasses both aptamers with known 3D structures and those without.
+The table provided below enumerates the ligands of the aptamers that have identified 3D structures.
+The color coding of the table matches the hues of the pie chart displayed above, which symbolizes the various categories of aptamers.
+By clicking on a ligand of interest, you can access detailed information pertaining to the respective aptamer.</p>
   <table class="table" border="1">
     <tr class="row1">
       <td><a href="https://aptamer.ribocentre.org/_posts/Citrulline-aptamer" target="_blank" onclick="handleCellClick(event)"><b>Citrulline</b></a></td>